Public Outreach and Education

 Map of Yellowstone Extremophiles

-Mouse over the triangles on the Yellowstone map below to learn about a sampling of Yellowstone’s extremophiles.
-Moving your mouse over different colors of the triangles gives you either the temperature, pH, or name of the extremophile.
+Watch as the presenter simulates sampling Yellowstone's extremophiles.
+The presenter will select different portions of the triangles.
+The different colored portion will give you information on the temperature, pH, or name of the extremophile.
 The blue section shows the name and image of the extremophile; and the red and yellow sections show the temperature and pH of its environment.
-Full Screen View

 World Map of Extreme Environments

 Microbes that live in extreme environments, called extremophiles, are found all over the world.
 Some of these extremophiles might offer insights into clean and efficient hydrogen production.
 Below is a video that will walk you through different hotspots for extremophiles around the world.

 Panoramas of Yellowstone Extremophiles